-A list of five topics, selected from the topic areas in section 3, is published below for each year of examination.
+A list of five topics, selected from the topic areas in Section 3, is published below for each year of examination.
 The list changes every year.
-A question will be set on each of the five topics corresponding to the year of examination; candidates choose one question and write an essay in Urdu of 250-400 words.
-Of the 40 marks available, 24 are for the quality of the language and 16 for the content (see section 6, Mark Schemes).
+A question will be set on each of the five topics corresponding to the year of examination; candidates choose one question and write an essay in the target language of 250-400 words.
+Of the 40 marks available, 24 are for the quality of the language and 16 for the content (see Section 6, Mark Schemes).

-Set topics for examination in 2024:
+Set topics for examination in 2025:

-- 1. Urban and rural life
+- 1. Human relationships

-- 2. Food and drink
+- 2. Philosophy and belief

-- 3. Sport
+- 3. Work and leisure

-- 4. Cultural life/heritage
+- 4. Education

-- 5. War and peace
+- 5. Conservation